Sign up to be included in future continuing education opportunities!

 The monthly education series from the Cannon Financial Institute is offered free by the Oklahoma City Community Foundation and provides attorneys, financial planners, CPAs, trust officers and other estate planning professionals an opportunity to connect and collaborate about current wealth management and estate planning topics, while earning continuing education credits.

 Topics to be covered in this year-long series are listed in the table below.
 To learn more about a specific topic, just click on the link.
-Learn more details about registration and location below.► Feb: 21: Post-Mortem Tax Election Heaven
+Learn more details about registration and location below.► April 25: Designing and Administering Estate Plans to Minimize Income Tax

 To the extent our estate planning clients care anymore about planning to reduce taxes to be borne by their survivors, it’s all about income tax.
 Specifically, it’s about avoiding the compressed income tax brackets and high income tax rates of estates and trusts and achieving a basis step-up for as many assets, and as frequently as possible.
 During this program, we will look at: